Girls Mountain Bike Camp, 2019

 4 week mechanic skills training program for youth ages 9 – 13

-Tuesdays and Thursdays 3 – 5 PM, Next class dates will be announced soon!
+Tuesdays and Thursdays 3 – 5 PM, Classes will be available this fall + winter of 2018.

 This 4-week program is designed for youth ages 11-13 who want to learn valuable skills in bike mechanics, maintenance, traffic safety, and leadership.
 The apprentices will meet twice a week after school on Tuesdays and Thursdays.
 By the end of the program, the apprentices will walk away with practical skills in bike mechanics and maintenance, riding and traffic safety, and also a bike that they will build and tune themselves.

 This advanced program is limited to 5 students.
 Download an application here or pick one up at the Bike School.
 Please deliver complete applications in person to the Portland Gear Hub Garage at 155 Washington Ave.